Roy Evans: Liverpool legacy

 When Roy Evans took over from Graeme Souness in 1994 the team was in rapid free-fall.
 In his first full season (1994–95) Liverpool finished 4th with 74 points.
-At this point it seemed that he had successfully reversed the decline that had set in under the Souness regime, and the 'glory days' would soon be returning.
+At this point it seemed that he had reversed the decline that had set in under the Souness regime, and the 'glory days' would soon be returning.
 However, the team was to finish the next three seasons with three points fewer than the previous season (1995–96, 1996–97, 1997–98), suggesting that after an initial 'honeymoon' things quickly stagnated.
 The period of joint management with Gerard Houllier was a radical effort by the board to reverse that stagnation.
-By 1998 Evans had successfully assembled a talented nucleus of players, who were particularly impressive going forward and in their attacking football, where Evans had been credited with creating arguably the nation's most exciting and aesthetically pleasing team of the 1990s.
+By 1998 Evans had assembled a talented nucleus of players, who were particularly impressive going forward and in their attacking football, where Evans had been credited with creating arguably the nation's most exciting and aesthetically pleasing team of the 1990s.